hazelcast/hazelcast-jet/site/docs/how-tos/operator.md

 ---
 title: Install Hazelcast Jet Kubernetes Operator
-description: Step-by-step guide on how to install Hazelcast Jet Kubernetes Operator on your Kubernetes Cluster.
+description: A step-by-step guide on how to install Hazelcast Jet Kubernetes Operator on your Kubernetes Cluster.
 ---

 The [Operator Framework](https://github.com/operator-framework) is an